michiella/pizza-order/README.rst

 Disclaimer
 -----------
 This is my fork of https://github.com/Magicjarvis/pizzapi.
 I wanted to try this out after watching his Youtube video :D This was solely for fun/practice.
+I edited some parts of the code for it to work in Canada (it can be easily modified to work in USA as well).

 Setup
 -----